• Skip to primary navigation

 Finding Your Character’s Weakness

 Who doesn’t love a shiny new idea?
-Crafting a plot, scoping out your setting, creating your characters is some of the most fun many of us have in writing.
+Crafting a plot, scoping out your setting, and creating your characters are some of the most fun aspects of writing.
 Especially when you’ve got the perfect main character in mind.

 Characters Need Flaws